-2022 Year 7 English
+2023 Year 7 English

-The Year 7 English Course provides students with opportunities to continue developing skills in reading, writing, speaking and listening by responding critically and imaginatively to a wide range of texts from a variety of cultures and media.
+The Year 7 English course provides students with opportunities to continue developing skills in reading, writing, speaking, and listening by responding critically and imaginatively to a wide range of texts from a variety of cultures and media.
 This includes the study of the issue of sustainability in a non-fiction and media study.
-Specifically, students will study poetry and write their own poetry anthology.
-Students will also study the play "Honey Spot" by Jack Davis, complete a media presentation and a film study.
-This course aims to enable students to use, understand, appreciate, reflect and enjoy the English language in a variety of contexts.
+Specifically, students will study poetry and learn to analyse a poet's use of form and language.
+Students will also study and compose a variety of text types, including the study of a dramatic text, completing a media presentation, and analysing a film.
+This course aims to enable students to use, understand, appreciate, reflect, and enjoy the English language in a variety of contexts.

-Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Poetry Anthology and Reading Task Text: Poetry Anthology 1, 2 60 T1 Wk8 2 Sem 1 Film Study Essay Text: Film 2, 3 40 T2 Wk3 3 Sem 2 Creative Writing and Reflection Texts: Myths and texts inspired by myths and legends (fiction) 2 30 T2 Wk10 4 Sem 2 Text: Novel Writing - Online Magazine/Website Task 2, 3 30 T3 Wk8 5 Sem 2 Yearly examination - writing and reading task Texts: drama and other texts 1, 2, 3 40 T4 Wk3
+Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Stand Up for What You Believe In Persuasive Speech 2, 3 50 T1 Wk8 2 Sem 1 Mythology/Mystery Creative Writing and Reflection 1, 2 50 T2 Wk3 3 Sem 1 From Page to Screen Multimodal 1, 2, 3 30 T2 Wk10 4 Sem 2 Text: Novel Essay 2 30 T3 Wk8 5 Sem 2 Close Study of a Poet Yearly Exam - Reading and Writing 1, 2 40 T4 Wk3